PASTAplus/auth/docs/api/profile.md

 If and when a user logs into the profile for the first time, the profile and identity are updated from 'skeleton' to regular with the information provided by the IdP.

+Only users in the Vetted system group can call this method.
 ```
 POST: /auth/v1/profile